Welcome to the Postbaccalaureate Research Education Program at the University of Arizona (PREP @ UAZ)

-- University of Arizona Post-baccalaureate Research and Education Program (UA PREP) seeks to provide American Indian/Alaskan Native students with a rigorous research and educational program that honors Indigenous perspectives and nurtures a strong sense of well-being and belonging.
+- Postbaccalaureate Research Education Program at the University of Arizona (PREP @ UAZ) seeks to provide American Indian/Alaskan Native students with a rigorous research and educational program that honors Indigenous perspectives and nurtures a strong sense of well-being and belonging.
 This program will enhance the confidence and success of participants and their matriculation into strong biomedical PhD programs and subsequently increase the diversity of PhD-level scientists.

 - Participants will be engaged in 75% mentored research and 25% professional development.

-- UA PREP accepts up to 4 participants into the program, which starts in early June of each year.
+- PREP @ UAZ accepts up to 7 participants into the program, which starts in early June of each year.

 - Professional development